California Drug and Alcohol Treatment Centers

 As you can see, regardless of how you plan to pay for treatment or what type of treatment you are looking for, there are a number of reputable providers with accreditations serving the state of California.

-Struggling with Withdrawal can be the most difficult part of achieving sobriety.
+Struggling with addiction, particularly withdrawal, can be the most difficult part of achieving sobriety.
 It can also be the most dangerous.
-At American Addiction Centers, our mission is to help people achieve sobriety safely and effectively.
-As a leading provider of addiction treatment, we operate facilities all across the nation.
-One of which is in Orange County.
+At American Addiction Centers, our mission is to provide people information they need to feel comfortable choosing a treatment center.

-If you are looking for help and aren’t sure where to start, give our confidential helpline a call.
+If you are looking for help and aren’t sure where to start, give our confidential detox hotline a call.
 You’ll speak with one of our admissions navigators.
-Their purpose is to answer your questions and help you find treatment either at one of our facilities or educate you on where you may be able to find treatment if we are not a fit.
+Their purpose is to answer your questions and help you find treatment either at one of our facilities or educate you on where you may be able to find treatment elsewhere.